la-test/sbx-it-ops/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest a new feature or an improvement of existing functionality
-title: '[Feature]: <... would be useful for ...>'
+title: ':question: would be useful for :question:'
 labels: enhancement
-assignees: 'la-test/sbx'
 ---

 <!--
-BEFORE SUBMITTING:
+BEFORE SUBMITTING, please:
-1) Please search to make sure this feature has not been requested already
+1) Search if this feature has not been requested here before.
-2) If it is about something that does not work as expected, please create a bug report instead.
+2) Choose a proper title above.
 3) Delete any comment bloc such as this one.
 -->